Shomvel/coling2025-genai-safety/README.md

 # COLING 2025 Tutorial
-# LLMs in Education: Novel Perspectives, Challenges, and Opportunities
+# Safety Issues in Generative AI

 The code is adapted from the [Nerfies website](https://nerfies.github.io).